2600hz/kazoo/applications/stepswitch/doc/formatters.md

 ### Properties

-* `direction`: Can be "inbound", "outbound", or unset.
-If unset, the formatter will be used on both inbound and outbound requests; otherwise the formatter will only be applied on the relevant request direction
+* `direction`: Can be "inbound", "outbound", "both", or unset.
+If unset, the default is "both"; otherwise the formatter will only be applied on the relevant request direction
 * `strip`: If set to true, the field will be stripped from the request.
 Typically used to strip headers from a request before sending to the carrier (for instance, if the carrier doesn't support the Diversion header).
 * `match_invite_format`: Applicable on fields with SIP URIs.
 Will format the username portion to match the invite format of the outbound request.
 * `regex`: Matches against the value, with optional capture group